 No. Production from the Portland reservoir at Brockham is a natural mix of oil and water (the water is not potable, nor is it from an aquifer, it is just part of the reservoir).
 The water is separated from the oil and placed back where it came from.
 No water is added nor is the water a waste product.

-7. Will you be using any type of acid?
-Any type of waste water?
-Any other chemicals?
+7. Will you be putting any type of waste water into the reservoir?
+Any chemicals?

 8. Is water extracted from the local aquifers?

 There is no ground water abstraction anywhere near the site.
-The nearest is over 3km away which is used for irrigation.
+The nearest is more than 3km away which is used for irrigation.
 The wells, which are sealed by cement, do not pass through nor are near any potable water sources.

 9. Will you be continuously flaring?